 - 720p or higher screen resolution

-Also, if you are using a custom ROM (or Chines ROM) with sideloaded Google Play services, sometimes the Assistant won’t work.
+Also, if you are using a custom ROM with sideloaded Google Play services, sometimes the Assistant won’t work.
+This specifically applies to Huawei devices and Xiaomi devices with Chinese ROMs.
 So, the steps below only apply to stock official ROMs.

 Solution 1 – Make sure Google Assistant is enabled